Find out about the different types of surgery for bile duct cancer (cholangiocarcinoma).

 - whether the cancer has grown into any of the blood vessels nearby

 The tests that you had to diagnose and stage your cancer will answer most of these questions.
 Scans can show the size and position of the cancer, and whether it has spread to other parts of the body.
-Sometimes it is not possible to tell if the cancer has spread into blood vessels and lymph nodes until you have the operation.
+Sometimes it’s not clear if the cancer has spread into blood vessels and lymph nodes until you have the operation.

-The type of operation depends on which bile ducts the cancer is growing in.
+The type of operation you have depends on which bile duct the cancer is growing in.

 Cancers in the bile ducts in the liver (intrahepatic bile duct cancer)

-Your doctor will remove part of your liver (hepatectomy).
+Your doctor removes part of your liver (hepatectomy).
 Usually the doctor needs to remove the whole lobe of the liver (lobectomy).
 The liver has two main lobes.